DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/1 UnityEditor.md

 # Rube Goldberg Machine

-This is explaining the layout of Unitys' Launcher and Editor layout.
+This is explaining the layout of Unity's Launcher and Editor layout.

 ## The Launcher